Epic of Manas: History

 Scholars have long debated the exact age of the epic, as it was transmitted orally without being recorded.
 However, historians have doubted the age claimed for it since the turn of the 20th century.
 The primary reason is that the events portrayed occurred in the 16th and 17th centuries.
 Hatto remarks that Manas was "compiled to glorify the Sufi sheikhs of Shirkent and Kasan ... [and] circumstances make it highly probable that...
 [Manas] is a late eighteenth-century interpolation."

 Changes were made in the delivery and textual representation particularly the replacement of the tribal background of Manas.
-In the 19th century versions, Manas is the leader of the Nogay people, while in versions dating after 1920, Manas is a Kyrgyz and a leader of the Kyrgyz.
+In the 19th-century versions, Manas is the leader of the Nogais, while in versions dating after 1920, Manas is a Kyrgyz and a leader of the Kyrgyz.
 Use of the Manas for nation-building purposes, and the availability of printed historical variants, has similarly had an impact on the performance, content, and appreciation on the epic.

 Attempts have been made to connect modern Kyrgyz with the Yenisei Kirghiz, today claimed by Kyrgyzstan to be the ancestors of modern Kyrgyz.
 Kazakh ethnographer and historian Shokan Shinghisuly Walikhanuli was unable to find evidence of folk-memory during his extended research in 19th-century Kyrgyzstan (then part of the expanding Russian empire) nor has any been found since.

-While Kyrgyz historians consider it to be the longest epic poem in history, the Sanskrit epic Mahabharata and the Tibetan Epic of King Gesar are both longer.
-The distinction is in number of verses.
-Manas has more verses, though they are shorter.